 Composition.
 The current members of the Compensation Committee are Dr. Lee, Mr. Nigon and Mr. von Falkenhausen.
-Mr. von Falkenhausen is the current Chair of the Compensation Committee and Mr. Nigon was the Chair of the Compensation Committee during fiscal 2017 and through November 15, 2017.
+Mr. Nigon is the Chair of the Compensation Committee.
 The Board of Directors has determined that each of the members of the Compensation Committee is considered an "independent director" under the Listing Rules of the NASDAQ Stock Market, a "non-employee director" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, and otherwise independent under the rules and regulations of the Securities and Exchange Commission.